-Doctors may feel less threatened by a patient’s request to record a consultation when viewed as a means of meeting the communication needs of that individual.
+Clinicians may feel less threatened by a patient’s request to record a consultation when viewed as a means of meeting the communication needs of that individual.

 You might also consider inviting the patient to openly record future consultations in order to positively influence the situation.
 A gentle question around the perceived need to have a recording may help clarify matters for you and the patient.